curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 The purpose of existence is to experience existential bliss.

 If you believe in the first one, the other two follow.
 They're symbiotic, exist in balance with one-another.

+Either they're looking for validation.
+Or they're doing it because they feel it's expected of them.
+Or they're saying something they believe is incredibly important and not socialized - not enough other people believe it.

 ---